GunterSchmidt/advent-of-code-rust/2024/day-05/README.md

 As a result, this is much faster.

-In fact, part 1 run time is 95% parsing the data, this is why it does not at measurable extra time when doing part 1 and 2 in the same function.
+In fact, part 1 run time is 95% parsing the data, this is why it does not add measurable extra time when doing part 1 and 2 in the same function.

 ---